groman1/fterman/README.md

 Ctrl+V: paste a copied or cut file\
 /: search\
 ?: show all entries (cancel search)\
+f: create a new file\
+d: create a new directory\
 1-4: switch between workspaces
 # Features
 - Fast sorting with 4 options available (by size, last modified/accessed time and alphabetically)